-- 1. If you do not see the SpamSieve training commands in Mail's Message menu, click Install Plug-In in Settings ▶ Apple Mail ▶ Setup.
+- 1. Go to the Settings > Apple Mail > Setup window in SpamSieve: - a) Make sure that Enable spam filtering using Mail plug-in is checked. - b) If you do not see the SpamSieve training commands in Mail's Message menu, click Install Plug-In button in the Settings Apple Mail Setup window.
 There is more information about this in the Why don't I see the SpamSieve commands in Apple Mail's Message menu? section. - 2.
 Make sure that SpamSieve has Full Disk Access and Automation access to control Mail (if you are using macOS 10.14 or later). - 3.
 Go to the Junk pane of Mail's Settings window and make sure that Enable junk mail filtering is unchecked. - 4.
-Go to the Rules pane of Mail's Settings window and make sure that you have a rule like the one shown in the Setting Up Apple Mail section: - a) Make sure there is a check mark next to the SpamSieve rule, indicating that it's active. - b) Make sure that the rule's name starts with SpamSieve. - c) Make sure that the rule's conditions say Every Message. - d) Make sure that the rule does not have any Set Color actions. - e) Make sure there are no other rules that move spam messages to another mailbox or the trash.
-(Exception: in rare cases, you may want to create an "unwanted messages" rule, as described in the Correct All Mistakes section.)

-- f) Drag the SpamSieve rule to the top of the list, if it isn't there already.
+Go to the Rules pane of Mail's Settings window and make sure that you have a rule like the one shown in the Setting Up Apple Mail (Plug-In) section: - a) Make sure there is a check mark next to the SpamSieve rule, indicating that it's active. - b) Make sure that the rule's name starts with SpamSieve. - c) Make sure that the rule's conditions say Every Message. - d) Make sure that the rule does not have any Set Color actions. - e) Make sure there are no other rules that move spam messages to another mailbox or the trash.
+(Exception: in rare cases, you may want to create an "unwanted messages" rule, as described in the Correct All Mistakes section.) - f) Drag the SpamSieve rule to the top of the list, if it isn't there already.
 (Exceptions: If you're using the drone setup, the Remote Training rule should be above the SpamSieve rule.
 If you are using an "unwanted messages", as in (e), it should be above the SpamSieve rule.) - g) Even if the rule looks correct, it can help to delete it and create a new one.
 (If you do this, be sure to click Don't Apply when it asks whether you want to re-apply the rules.) - 5. iCloud syncing can cause problems with Apple Mail.
 If you are not actually using Mail on multiple Macs, you can turn off its iCloud support to prevent these problems.
-Open System Settings, click on Apple ID, click on iCloud, click on iCloud Drive, click on Apps syncing to iCloud Drive, then uncheck Mail.app. - 6.
-If training a spam message in the inbox as spam does not cause it to change color and move to the spam mailbox, please see Duplicate Apple Mail Accounts section.
+Open System Settings, click on Apple ID, click on iCloud, click on iCloud Drive, click on Apps syncing to iCloud Drive, then uncheck Mail.app.

+6. If training a spam message in the inbox as spam does not cause it to change color and move to the spam mailbox, please see Duplicate Apple Mail Accounts section.
 If you are using macOS 10.14 or later, check that SpamSieve has Automation access.